bitfalls/bitfalls_content/authors/bruno-skvorc/03-unstoppable/en_US/final.md

 After all, if we're talking about a system with millions of participants all over the world, then it simply isn't possible to turn off everyone's computer at once to stop Bitcoin's existence, right?

-As with most questions about cryptocurrency, the answer to this one is - it's complicated.
+As with most questions about cryptocurrency, the answer to this one is - it's complicated..

 ## BitTorrent